truzmeto/EM_GaussianMixture/README.md

-## My implementation of so ML algorithms
+## My implementation of some ML algorithms

 ### This repository contains some of ML algorithmsi implemented with python3 out of curiosity.